pgavriel/sam2_annotator/README.md

 4. Open the address listed in the terminal in your web browser and you should see the annotator tool displayed.

 ### Usage
-* Using the controls at the top of the page, you can specify a new input folder of images to load while the app is running.
+* Using the controls at the top of the page, you can specify a new input folder of images to load and specify the REGEX pattern to match when finding frames.
+The *Find Frames* button will simply search for frames, and update the *First Frame* and *Last Frame* input boxes based on the frames found.
+The REGEX pattern must have a group (bounded by parenthesis) to match the number of the frame, as this is used for sorting and filtering out frames.
+* The *Load Frames into SAM2* button does exactly that, using the *Frames Path*, *Frame search regex*, *First Frame*, and *Last Frame*, it will find all the matching frames within the specified range and load them into the model for segmenting.
+If *Last Frame* is less than *First Frame* or greater than the highest frame number found, it will simply get all frame numbers above *First Frame*.
 * Previous, Next, and Jump (to N) buttons allow you to step through the loaded images.
 * Select the object you're currently labelling with the 'Select Label' dropdown.
 * Left-Clicking on the image will add a positive prompt for the selected object.
 The 'negative prompt' checkbox will make it a negative prompt instead.